Geospatial distributions reflect rates of evolution of features of language: Author contributions

 \section{Author contributions}

-Designed the study: HK, DG, TG and RB-O. Analysed the data: HK, DG, TG and RB-O. Solved the mathematical model: HK, DG and TG.
-Wrote the paper: HK, DG, TG and RB-O. Wrote visualization routines: HK and DG.
-Wrote the data analysis and simulation code: HK.
+HK, DG, TG and RB-O designed the study, defined the model, analysed the data and wrote the manuscript together.
+HK and DG produced the visualizations.
+HK wrote the data analysis and simulation codes.
+TG derived the analytical solution of the lattice model, with inputs from HK and DG.
+All authors gave final approval for publication.